GIScience/ohsome-r/README.md

 The following query extracts the geometries of buildings within 1000 m of Heidelberg main station with their tags.
-The response is used to visualise the buildings and the values of their `building:levels` tag (if available):
+The response is used to visualize the buildings and the values of their `building:levels` tag (if available):

 ``` r